Entering the European market for table grapes

 Size is determined by the weight of the bunch.
 The minimum bunch weight is 75 g, but it does not apply to packages intended for single servings.
 There is a tolerance of 10% on bunches not meeting size requirements.
 In each sales package, one bunch weighing less than 75 g is allowed to adjust the weight.

 The contents of each package must be uniform and contain only bunches of the same origin, variety, quality and degree of ripeness.
 However, a mixture of table grapes of distinctly different varieties may be packed together in a package, provided they are uniform in quality and, for each variety concerned, in origin.
+Packaging must be labelled correctly, to avoid fines and recalls.

-Common packaging include:
+Common packaging options include:

-- bag-in-box between 4.5 kg and 9kg;
+- bag-in-box between 4.5 kg and 9 kg;

 - carry bags with grape bunches between 4.5 kg and 9 kg.